ovh/docs/pages/platform/kubernetes-k8s/securing-nginx-ingress-cert-manager/guide.en-us.md

 ## Before you begin

 This tutorial presupposes that you already have a working OVHcloud Managed Kubernetes cluster, and some basic knowledge of how to operate it.
-If you want to know more on those topics, please look at the [OVHcloud Managed Kubernetes Service Quickstart](../deploying-hello-world/).
+If you want to know more on those topics, please look at the [OVHcloud Managed Kubernetes Service Quickstart guide](../deploying-hello-world/).

-You need to have [Helm](https://docs.helm.sh/){.external} installer on your workstation and your cluster.
-Please refer to the [How to install Helm on OVHcloud Managed Kubernetes Service](../installing-helm/) tutorial.
+You need to have [Helm](https://docs.helm.sh/){.external} installed on your workstation and your cluster.
+Please refer to our tutorial on [How to install Helm on OVHcloud Managed Kubernetes Service](../installing-helm/).

-You also need to installed [cert-manager] (../installing-cert-manager/) on OVHcloud Managed Kubernetes.
+You also need to install [cert-manager](../installing-cert-manager/) on your OVHcloud Managed Kubernetes.

 ## Instructions

 ### Deploying the application

-In this guide you will deploy an application, that runs a HTTP server and displays a web page.
+In this guide you will deploy an application that runs a HTTP server and displays a web page.

 First, create a `deployment.yml` file with the following content: